JoaoPires02/Battlemon/README.md

 Project for the white-box testing assignment of the verification and validation class.

 To test the coverage do:
-- python -m coverage run --branch --source=battlemon tests.py
-- python -m coverage html
+- python -m pytest --cov=battlemon --cov-branch --cov-report html tests.py